 \section{Related works}

 Maintaining stability in neural networks via orthogonal or unitary matrices has a rich history of study in machine learning, both from an applied and theoretical perspective.
 Here, we briefly mention the most related works and algorithms we use in comparison to our \textsc{projUNN}.
-For a more hollistic review of prior research in unitary neural networks and a discussion of other related topics, please see \cref{app:prior_works}.
+For a more holistic review of prior work in unitary neural networks and other related topics, please see \cref{app:prior_works}.